reaper699/lisk-docs/BinaryInstall.md

 bash lisk.sh autostart
 ```

-On the first invocation of this command: Lisk will configure itself to automatically start when booting your machine, and a snapshot of the blockchain will be downloaded for your convenience.
+On the first invocation of this command: Lisk will configure itself to automatically start when booting your machine, and (if on the mainnet) a snapshot of the blockchain will be downloaded for your convenience.

-To access the Lisk web client, open: [http://localhost:8000/](http://localhost:8000/), or replace **localhost** with your public IP address.
+To access the Lisk web client, open: [http://localhost:8000/](http://localhost:8000/) if on the mainnet or [http://localhost:7000/](http://localhost:7000/) if on a testnet, replacing **localhost** with your public IP address if you have one.

 The Lisk web client should launch successfully.